SOSONAGI/Imagetransfer/README.md

 # Imagetransfer
-image transfer by selecting the box and get results before and after
+image transfer by selecting the box and get results before and after without using any transformer model.

 Project Description